-Budgeted expenditures were also increased by \$13.9 million to \$181 million due to net increased costs of negotiated labor agreement contracts for 2021-2022, unpaid leaves, contracted services, and staffing changes, along with the corresponding retirement and FICA costs, which resulted in \$13 million.
-In addition to the expenditures, a transfer of \$1 million was made from the General Fund to support capital project funds.
-Other insignificant net decreases to expenditures after budgetary review account for the remaining adjustment.
+Budgeted expenditures were also increased by \$18.8 million to \$203.1 million due to net increased costs related to the 147c/c(2) funds in the amount of \$8.1 million, net staffing wage changes for unpaid leaves, retirements, vacancies, and assumed labor agreement costs of \$3.9 million, grant expenditure increases of \$4.7 million, and a \$2 million transfer from the General Fund to support the capital project funds.
+Other, less significant, net decreases to expenditures account for the remaining adjustment.